marmelab/react-admin/docs/DateInput.md

 The appearance of `<DateInput>` depends on the browser, and falls back to a text input on Safari.
 The date formatting in this input depends on the user's locale.

+React-admin also proposes a [DateInput styled with Material UI](#material-ui) documented at the end of this page.

 ## Usage